Pierwsi prelegenci konferencji TSW

 Wojciech Niemiec Biological Products Manager at Agrosimex

 Biological Products Manager at Agrosimex.
-He gained experience through internships at renowned research institutions, including the experimental orchard at the Warsaw University of Life Sciences (SGGW), the Research Institute of Horticulture in Skierniewice, and the BASF research station.
-He also worked in the United States at one of the largest ornamental plant greenhouses, as part of The Ohio State University program.
-Currently, he is responsible for the development and implementation of biological solutions in crop production, combining scientific knowledge with practice.
-Privately, he is passionate about horticulture, motorization, and travel; together with his family, he runs a fruit farm focused on the cultivation of blackcurrants and cherries.
+He gained experience through internships at renowned research institutions, including the experimental orchard at the Warsaw University of Life Sciences (SGGW), the Institute of Horticulture – National Research Institute in Skierniewice, and the BASF research station.
+He also worked in the ornamental plant greenhouse, one of the largest in the USA, as part of The Ohio State University program.
+Currently, he is responsible for the development and implementation of biological solutions in crops, combining knowledge with practice.
+Privately, he is passionate about gardening, motorization, and traveling; together with his family, he runs a orchard farm focused on the blackcurrants and cherries cultivation.

 II Viticture Conference